lithnet/acma/README.md

 ## More information
 Watch the demonstration of ACMA to the FIM team user group on [youtube](https://www.youtube.com/watch?v=RBkR-L4bENg)

-## Enteprise support
+## Enterprise support
 Lithnet offer enterprise support plans for our open-source products.
 Deploy our tools with confidence that you have the backing of the dedicated Lithnet support team if you run into any issues, have questions, or need advice.
-Reach out to support@lithnet.io, let us know the number of users you are managing with your ACMA implementation, and we'll put together a quote.
+Simply fill out the [request form](https://lithnet.io/products/mim), let us know the number of users you are managing with your MIM implementation, and we'll put together a quote.

 ## Keep up to date
 * [Visit our blog](http://blog.lithnet.io)